-There are few things as delicious or as comforting as a warm homemade dessert.
+There are few things as delicious or as comforting as a warm homemade apple dessert.
+Am I right??
 These Easy Apple Fritters are a home run any time of the year!
 All you need are a handful of ingredients and in no time your kitchen will smell amazing and everyone will be licking their fingers!

 To me, comfort foods are like a warm snuggly blanket, a new pair of slippers or a great big bear hug from someone you love.
 These easy Apple Fritters are high up on that list!

 The way I see it, a homemade sweet of some sort beats a pre-packaged cookie, sweet, candy or (gasp) Tastykake.
 As a gal from Philly, talking any kind of trash on any sort of Tastykake can get me into trouble, lol!

 It only takes 10 minutes to make the batter as well as peel and chop the apples.

 And just 3 minutes to make the glaze and a few minutes to fry them.
 Just like that you will be enjoying these hot, scrumptious, Apple Fritters.
 And you will definitely be licking your fingers!

 These homemade Apple Fritters are perfect fall dessert recipe for when the mood strikes to make your family something sweet, delicious and warm!
 They don't take long to make either, which is a good thing in my book!
 And honestly they are delicious any time of the year.

 - Cut apples into small even sized chunks